moppi4483/acme-bind/README.md

 docker run -p 53:53 -p 53:53/udp -d ventz/bind
 ```

-More detail you can read this [documents](https://github.com/ventz/docker-bind).
+More details you can read this [project](https://github.com/ventz/docker-bind).

 To get LET'S ENCRYPT SSL certificates via DNS, you need to pull and run this container, like below:
 ```